We have volunteering opportunities in Ambleside or Bradford, or in your own home!

 Gardening and decorating

-At our residential centres in the Lake District and community centres in Barnsley, Bradford and Wigan there are always tasks to be done to keep them looking fresh and welcoming.
+At our residential centres in the Lake District and community centre in Bradford there are always tasks to be done to keep them looking fresh and welcoming.

 Whether you have a team of three or 30, we can find a project to suit you.